 Explore the Gallery of the Candelabra, Gallery of the Tapestries and one of our favorite collections, the Gallery of the Maps.
 Based on painted topographical maps of Italy by Dominican Italian friar Ignazio Danti, the Gallery of Maps is both beautiful and informative.
 Predating a unified Italy by nearly 300 years, the Gallery of Maps shows the length and breadth of the peninsula in the late 1500s.

 The Sistine Chapel’s Ceiling

-The sheer scale of Michelangelo's Sistine Chapel and awe-inspiring quality of the artistic work is heart-stopping.
-While you stand beneath the frescoes, it’s impossible not to appreciate how difficult it must have been for Michelangelo to toil away year after year at this masterpiece.
+While you stand beneath the frescoes of Michelangelo's Sistine Chapel, it’s impossible not to appreciate how difficult it must have been for Michelangelo to toil away year after year at this masterpiece.
+Visiting the Vatican is simply not complete without a Sistine Chapel tour.
 The chapel is inside the museums, so entrance is included in your Vatican tour.
-Since the Sistine Chapel is a place of worship, speaking inside is not allowed.
-Since our guide cannot explain the frescoes while you are inside, we provide you with a map/handout for reference before you enter.

 St. Peter's Basilica and the Papal Tombs